-Two-day Paris itineraries seem to be very popular but there’s only so much you can see in just a weekend.
-So, either you miss out on a lot of things to do in Paris or your program will be so full that you won’t be able to stop and smell the roses… or should I say the croissants?
-We’ve personally been to Paris over a dozen times and still haven’t seen all its gems.
-That’s why we’d recommend you to spend at least three days in Paris, preferably even four.
-It will allow you to visit the classic Paris monuments and museums but also to take in the atmosphere and eat plenty of macarons.
-Here’s our take on what to do in Paris on a 4-day Paris itinerary.
+A 4-day Paris itinerary allows you to visit the city’s most iconic monuments and museums but also to soak up the atmosphere… and eat plenty of macarons.
+While two-day Paris itineraries seem to be very popular, there’s only so much you can see in just a weekend.
+So, either you miss out on a lot of Paris must-see sites or your program will be so full that you won’t be able to stop and smell the roses… or should I say the croissants?
+We’ve personally been to Paris over a dozen times, usually on day trips from Belgium, and still haven’t seen all its gems.
+That’s why we’d recommend you to spend at least three, preferably even four days in Paris.
+Here’s our take on what to do in the City of Lights with this 4-day Paris itinerary.

 Map of this Paris 4 day itinerary

-We’ve created a map featuring all things to do in Paris as mentioned in this article.
-It will help you visualize the itinerary and decide which highlights you want to experience when visiting Paris.
+We’ve created a map featuring all Paris must see gems mentioned in this article.
+It will help you visualize the itinerary and decide which highlights you want to experience during your 4 days in Paris.

 Day 1: Classic Paris itinerary